Ujamaa

-Ujamaa (lit. 'fraternity' in Swahili) was a socialist ideology that formed the basis of Julius Nyerere's social and economic development policies in Tanzania after it gained independence from Britain in 1961.
+Ujamaa (lit. 'fraternity' in Swahili, /sw/) was a socialist ideology that formed the basis of Julius Nyerere's social and economic development policies in Tanzania after it gained independence from the United Kingdom in 1961.

 More broadly, ujamaa may mean "cooperative economics", in the sense of "local people cooperating with each other to provide for the essentials of living", or "to build and maintain our own stores, shops, and other businesses and to profit from them together".
+Activist Maulana Karenga adopted the idea of ujamaa as one of seven principles (Nguzo Saba) in 1965, which formed the focus of the new holiday Kwanzaa a year later.

 Ideology and practice

 Nyerere used Ujamaa as the basis for a national development project.
 He translated the Ujamaa concept into the institutionalization of social, economic, and political equality through the creation of a central democracy; the abolition of discrimination based on ascribed status; and the nationalization of the economy's key sectors.
 Ujamaa proposed a decentralized and pastoralist socialist democracy.

 Julius Nyerere's leadership of Tanzania commanded international attention and attracted worldwide respect for his consistent emphasis upon ethical principles as the basis of practical policies.
 Tanzania under Nyerere made great strides in vital areas of social development: infant mortality was reduced from 138 per 1000 live births in 1965 to 110 in 1985; life expectancy at birth rose from 37 in 1960 to 52 in 1984; primary school enrollment was raised from 25% of age group (only 16% of females) in 1960 to 72% (85% of females) in 1985 (despite the rapidly increasing population); the adult literacy rate rose from 17% in 1960 to 63% by 1975 (much higher than in other African countries) and continued to rise.
 However, Ujamaa decreased production, casting doubt on the project's ability to offer economic growth.

 Within a year of independence, Nyerere introduced the Preventive Detention Act to crush opposition.

 Nationalization of banks, natural resources, and major industries followed immediately after the Arusha Declaration.
 In 1967, nationalizations transformed the government into the largest employer in the country.
 Purchasing power declined, and, according to World Bank researchers, high taxes and bureaucracy created an environment where businessmen resorted to evasion, bribery and corruption.

 The central practice of ujamaa was collectivizing ownership of property and communal organization of agriculture in the Tanzanian countryside.
 This re-organization of the countryside began on a voluntary and experimental basis.
 From 1973 to 1975, these goals were pursued through the forced villagization process of Operation Vijiji.